Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Experimental Results

-For additional evaluation of our method, we leverage the \textit{Lego} object \footnote{Released under \href{https://creativecommons.org/licenses/by/3.0/legalcode}{CC-BY-3.0} and modifications are made.
-Originally created by Blend Swap user Heinzelnisse.} made available by Mildenhall \textit{et al.}~\cite{mildenhall2020nerf}, which we animate over time by lifting the boom and tilting the bucket (see Figure~\ref{fig:vs_nrnerf}), to obtain a dynamic scene.
-Further, we defined a monocular camera path for 150 frames, rendered monocular images and masks at a resolution of $800{\times}800$, and extracted the known camera extrinsics and intrinsics.
-This scene includes an initially rigid subsequence and does not require proxy geometry for our method. \textbf{Evaluation Metrics.} To quantitatively evaluate our method and compare it to the state-of-the-art methods, we compute the Chamfer distance (CD) and Hausdorff distance (HD) between our result and the ground-truth geometry.
-Since we evaluate on synthetic scenes without a meaningful physical scale, we report the absolute numbers without any physical unit.
-The baseline methods either assume a fixed camera~\cite{yu2015direct} or predict the camera~\cite{yang2021lasr, sidhu2020neural} and, in both cases, we apply ICP~\cite{besl1992icp} to rigidly align their meshes with the ground truth in order to compare to our method, which assumes camera motion is known.
+For additional evaluation of our method, we leverage the \textit{Lego} object\footnote{Released under \href{https://creativecommons.org/licenses/by/3.0/legalcode}{CC-BY-3.0} and modifications are made.
+Originally created by Blend Swap user Heinzelnisse.} made available by Mildenhall \textit{et al.}~\cite{mildenhall2020nerf}, which we animate over time by lifting the boom and tilting the bucket (see Fig.~\ref{fig:vs_nrnerf_ablation}-(a)), to obtain a dynamic scene.
+Further, we defined a monocular camera path for 150 frames, rendered monocular images and masks at a resolution of $800{\times}800$, and extracted the camera extrinsics and intrinsics.
+This scene does not use 3D proxy for our method. \textbf{Evaluation Metrics.} To quantitatively compare Ub4D to the state-of-the-art methods, we compute the Chamfer distance (CD) between the estimated geometry and the ground-truth geometry.
+For a more fair comparison with previous monocular non-rigid 3D reconstruction methods, we break the CD down into its two components: measuring from estimate to ground-truth ($\textit{E2G}$) and from ground-truth to estimate ($\textit{G2E}$).
+The reported numbers are in relative distance units since synthetic scenes do not have an interpretable physical scale.
+NR-NeRF~\cite{Tretschk2020} and D-NeRF~\cite{pumarola2020dnerf} are given the same camera parameters used by our method.
+Some methods either assume a fixed camera~\cite{yu2015direct} or predict the camera poses~\cite{yang2021lasr, sidhu2020neural, yang2021viser}.
+For these cases, we apply ICP~\cite{besl1992icp} to rigidly align their meshes with the ground truth before computing metrics.